 How common is scaphoid fracture in children?

-Scaphoid fractures are uncommon in young children, due to protection of the bone during its ossification by a thick layer of cartilage and soft tissue.
+Scaphoid fractures are uncommon in young children due to the protection of the bone during its ossification by a thick layer of cartilage and soft tissue.
 Cartilaginous fractures are possible but require reasonable force; simple soft tissue injuries are more common in younger age groups.
 Bony scaphoid fractures are seen predominantly in older children (ages 12-15).
-Any fracture diagnosed in the presence of growth plates seen elsewhere on radiographs are classified as paediatric fractures.
+Any fracture diagnosed in the presence of growth plates seen elsewhere on radiographs is classified as a paediatric fracture.

 The injury pattern for scaphoid fractures is similar to that of adults, with the typical presentation being a fall onto an outstretched hand.
 Scaphoid fractures may also result from punching against resistance.
 This injury should also be considered in higher impact trauma, where the wrists are forcefully hyperextended against resistance; a child putting their arms out against a dashboard or front seat in the context of a car accident may lead to scaphoid fracture.